thoughtbot/ruby-science/release/ruby-science.md

 careful when doing this.
 The most obvious reason to extract a method is to reuse the value of the variable.

-However, there's another potential benefit: it changes the way developers read the code.
-Developers instinctively read code top-down.
-Expressions based on variables place the details first, which means that a developer will start with the details:
+However, there's another potential benefit: It changes the way developers read the code.
+Developers instinctively read code from the top down.
+Expressions based on variables place the details first, which means that developers will start with the details:

 ``` ruby
 text_from_ordered_answers = answers.order(:created_at).pluck(:text)